 Google’s crawlers look at the H1, H2, and H3 tags of your page, those are the heading tags.
 The keyword will already be in the title tag, but make sure it’s also in at least one of your blog article headings.
 You could also include variations of the keyword in other headings.
 For example, note that in this article I used “SEO Checklist,” “Blog SEO Best Practices,” and “Why is Blog Post SEO Important?” in the headings.
 “SEO Checklist” is the keyword phrase for this article, but the other headings also relate to “blog SEO.”

-You’ll want to sprinkle the article with the keywords and variations of it.
+You’ll want to sprinkle the article with long-tail keywords and variations of it.
 We’re not suggesting keyword stuffing.
-Google will penalize you for that, and it appears unnatural to the reader.
-What we are suggesting is that you include the keywords a couple of times in the article, where they fit contextually, and then also use LSI keywords throughout the article.
+Google will penalize you for that, and it appears unnatural to the user.
+What we are suggesting is that you include the relevant keywords a couple of times in the article, where they fit contextually, and then also use LSI keywords throughout the article.

-LSI (latent semantic indexing) keywords are words or phrases that are related to the keyword that are often used by searchers when they are using Google.
+LSI (latent semantic indexing) keywords are words or phrases that are related to the target keyword that are often used by searchers when they are using search engines like Google.
 You can learn more about LSI keywords in SMA founder Ryan Shelley’s video What are LSI Keywords and How do They Impact Content Marketing and SEO.

-Your blog content is one of the primary sources of content and context that Google will use to determine the authority of your website.
-You are providing content that helps your audience, answers their questions and adds value to your relationship with them.
-But, you need to help Google understand what your content is about and whether or not it’s relevant to searchers.
+Your blog content is one of the primary sources of content and context that search engines will use to determine the authority of your website.
+You are providing content that helps your audience, answers their questions, and adds value to your relationship with them.
+But, you need to help search engines like Google understand what your content is about and whether or not it’s relevant to searchers.

-Give Google the clues they need to understand your blog content, and you’ll be one step closer to achieving your SEO goals.
+Give Google the clues to understand your blog content, and you’ll be one step closer to achieving your SEO goals.

-We’ve put all of these tips together in an easy to use blog template and SEO checklist that you can start using today to optimize your blog posts for SEO.
+We’ve put all of these tips together in an easy-to-use blog template and SEO checklist that you can start using today to optimize your blog posts for SEO and increase your search traffic.
 Download your copy below!